lrizzolo/m2invariants/InvariantCalculatorV1_1/README.txt

 KNOWN ISSUES:

-	1. There is no current implementation of the Derksen-Gandini algorithm.
-	2. Typing exit doesn't always work
+	1. Typing exit doesn't always work
-	3. Crashes are not handled gracefully
-	4. Not all inputs are validated, therefore it is possible to input something that will crash the program.
+	2. Not all inputs are validated, therefore it is possible to input something that will crash the program.
 	5. No implementation of the Parallel Algorithm
 	6. No implementation of the random generators.